Perth-Packaging-Supplies/StockAnalysisBasedOnSalesRecord/README.md

 1. Locate the file - This can be found in MYOB:  File (Top-left corner) >> Import/Export Assistance
 2. Select **Export Data**.
 Press Next
 3. Select "Items" as the file to export.
-4. Select "Item Sales" as the type of sales.
-5. Select the date range (recommended is 1 Month before up to Today).
-Press Next
-6. Select the seperate data using "tabs", and Make sure the field "Include field headers in the file" is checked.
+4. Select the seperate data using "tabs", and Make sure the field "Include field headers in the file" is checked.
 Press next
-7. Export All fields
+5. Export All fields
-8. Press Next to export and save as "ITEM.txt" inside the input/sets folder of the program.
+6. Press Next to export and save as "ITEM.txt" inside the input/sets folder of the program.
 (You may need to change the save as type to "All Files", and change the format name)

 ## Execution
 After finishing the setup - exporting of the files.
 You can start the program either by running "start.bat" or typing in the terminal that is pointed inside the directory of this file "python main.py"

 ## Output
-The execution of the program will output a file called "StockAnalysis.xlsx" that can be found inside the output folder of the program.
+The execution of the program will output a files called "SA-[DateToday]-[Type].xlsx" that can be found inside the output folder of the program.
+The file will have the date today and the type:
+- Based2WeekSale
+- Based4WeekSale
+- Based12WeekSale
+- DifferenceAnalysis

+The "Based[NoWeeks]WeekSale" will determine the stock analysis based on **NoWeeks** (no of weeks) sales record.
+The **Difference Analysis** will analyze the different NoWeeks sale to determine the variation and helps in picking the correct type for a specific item.